 Kathryn Brown has performed around the globe as concerto soloist, recitalist and chamber musician.
-She is widely hailed for her interpretations of Mozart to Gershwin, as well as her premieres of the new music of today.
-She gave her New York recital debut at Weill Recital Hall at Carnegie Hall, and appeared in concert at New York's 92nd Street Y. She has been featured on the Dame Myra Hess Memorial Concert Series in Chicago, Cleveland's Severance Hall and the German Embassy, the Philips Collection, and the Library of Congress in Washington, D.C.
+She is widely hailed for her interpretations from Mozart to Gershwin, as well as her premieres of the new music of today.
+She gave her New York recital debut at Weill Recital Hall at Carnegie Hall, and has also appeared in concert at New York’s 92nd Street Y. She has been featured on the Dame Myra Hess Memorial Concert Series in Chicago, and at Severance Hall, German Embassy in Cleveland, Philips Collection and Library of Congress in Washington, DC.

-As an enthusiastic supporter of the education of young musicians, Ms. Brown presents master classes and lectures, teaches at numerous summer festivals, and frequently adjudicates competitions nationally and internationally.
+Brown is an enthusiastic supporter of the education of young musicians and presents master classes, lectures and is a frequent juror of competitions nationally and internationally.

 - Michigan State University; studied with Deborah Moriarty, Ralph Votapek and Yong Hi Moon